 When launching the Enterprise Server, the launch sequence within the two servers is not important.
-Either server (primary or backup) can be started.
-On start up, the servers establish a communication path between each other in order to exchange information regarding the proper functioning of all servers.
-The servers can be launched by using the runContainer script (available in the fmq/bin directory of the installation package), and through supplying the %SELECTED_HA_PROFILE% as the argument.
+Either of the servers (primary or backup) can be started first.
+On start up, the servers establish a communication path between each other, in order to exchange information regarding the proper functioning of all servers.
+The servers can be launched by using the runContainer script (available in the fmq/bin directory of the installation package) and through supplying the %SELECTED\HA\PROFILE% as the argument.